lowRISC/opentitan/hw/ip/sram_ctrl/doc/_index.md

 4. (optional) Lock down write access to {{< regref "CTRL" >}} by writing to {{< regref "CTRL_REGWEN" >}} if future key renewals and initializations should be disallowed until the next system reset.

-Note that before (re-)requesting a new SRAM key it is imperative to make sure that:
+Note that before (re-)requesting an updated SRAM key it is imperative to make sure that:
 - The memory contents are not needed anymore.
 Requesting a key implicitly wipes all data in the SRAM.
 - The CSRNG and the entropy distribution network have been initialized.
 The key derivation mechanism in OTP needs to request a chunk of fresh entropy, and that request will block until the entropy distribution network responds.